tomtom1232/Tom-Ryan-Cybersecurity-intern/company_reflection.md

 It blocks distractions on your phone and or computer to help you focus on getting your required tasks done.

 Why do you think this mission is important?
-Yes, I believe this mission is very important as ADHD diagnoses are rising there needs to be a solution, and focus bear could be an improvement in many people with ADHD’s lives.
+Yes, I believe this mission is very important as ADHD diagnoses are rising there needs to be a solution, and focus bear could be an improvement in many peoples lives with ADHD.

 How does Focus Bear’s work align with your personal values or interests?